The Thamesfield Youth Association

 Getting on Their Radar

 Trustee Connection: Clive Wilkinson chairs the trustees and has been publicly identified as a key decision-maker.
-Gill Dodds, also a trustee, has been involved in local Henley council work, suggesting trustees have strong connections to the Henley community.
+Gill Dodds, also a trustee, has been involved in local Henley community work, suggesting trustees have strong connections to the Henley area.

-Established Beneficiary Pattern: The charity makes large annual donations to Nomad Youth & Community Project, indicating a preference for sustained support to organizations demonstrating consistent impact rather than one-off project funding.
+Established Beneficiary Pattern: The charity makes large annual donations to Nomad Youth & Community Project, indicating a preference for sustained support to organisations demonstrating consistent impact rather than one-off project funding.

 Decision Timeline